The Stages of Publishing: After the Book DealJun 05, 2022

 This third stage of publishing really drills down into the nitty-gritty.
 It largely revolves around fact-checking and sense-checking your writing.

-This stage of publishing also involves checking for internal consistency – like whether you have accidentally spelled the name of a magic spell differently.
-Copy editors will also be formatting your typed manuscript with instructions for the typesetter.
+This stage of publishing also involves checking for internal consistency – like whether you’ve spelled the name of a fairy tale village in a different way in one chapter compared to another.
+Your copy editor also formats the typed manuscript with instructions for the typesetter.

 The fourth stage of publishing: proofreading